djsbalakrishnan/Personal-Blog/content/setup.md

 ### What is on my Desk?
 I have always been a sucker for good desk setups, and I have wanted one ever since I saw [MKBHD\'s youtube video](https://www.youtube.com/watch?v=Ij9njxJUyUQ).
 While my desk setup is not glamourous, it is functional, and I am happy with its current state.
 So, here we go!

-- **Laptop**: I use an [Apple MacBook Air](https://www.apple.com/macbook-air-m1/) running macOS Ventura as my personal driver.
+- **Laptop**: I use an [Apple MacBook M1 Pro](apple.com/in/shop/buy-mac/macbook-pro/14-inch-macbook-pro) running macOS Sequoia as my personal driver.
 I bought this recently for my side gig.

 - **Monitor**: I use a [BenQ 27 Inch FHD](https://www.benq.com/en-in/monitor/stylish/gw2780.html) display.
 I bought this during an Amazon sale.